OLED Animation Maker OLED Maker

 Flat technical illustration of an Arduino Uno board wired to a 0.96 inch blue OLED display via colorful jumper cables

-What is a 0.96 inch SSD1306 OLED?
+What is a 0.96 inch SSD1306 OLED display?

 Step 1: I2C wiring (Arduino Uno / Nano)